The engineering design process is a series of steps that guides engineering teams as they solve problems.

 Look for the “partial design process” and “full design process” badges as you browse the TeachEngineering digital library.

-Help your students follow the steps of the design process by using the TE engineering design process
+Help your students follow the EDP steps with the TE Engineering Design Process handout,

 Explore the engineering design process through

 Engineers ask critical questions about what they want to create, whether it be a skyscraper, amusement park ride, bicycle or smartphone.

 These questions include: What is the problem to solve?
 What do we want to design?
 Who is it for?
 What do we want to accomplish?

 What are the project requirements?
 What are the limitations?
 What is our goal?